Cmolloy36/asteroids/README.md

 - [ ] Add bombs that can be dropped
 - [ ] Add difficulty modes
 - [ ] Add time based difficulty
+- [ ] Return total time lasted in the round

 - [ ] Add restart button